changjiashuai/SwiftUI-MVVM-Concept/README.md

 ## Store
 * Define Store in AppViewModel.
-It's **store** parameter for **UniversalList** View
+It's **store** parameter for **UniversalList** View Proxy is defining a communication layer.
+Proxies are used by Store to handle the loading and saving of Model data Readers are used to interpret data to be loaded into a Model instance
 ```Swift
 let store = RemoteStore<User, File>(
     proxy: File<User, Json>(